Diamondbacks vs. Rangers: Betting Trends, Records ATS, Home/Road Splits

 Diamondbacks Recent Betting Performance

-- In six games as the underdog over the last 10 matchups, the Diamondbacks have posted a mark of 4-2.
+- The Diamondbacks have played as the favorite in four of their past 10 games and have gone 3-1 in those contests.

-- When it comes to the over/under, the Diamondbacks and their foes are 5-4-1 in their previous 10 contests.
+- The Diamondbacks and their opponents have combined to hit the over four times in their last 10 games with a total.

-- The Diamondbacks have had a spread set in one of their past 10 games, and they have not covered the spread each time.
+- The Diamondbacks did not cover its most recent game with a spread.

 Diamondbacks Betting Records & Stats

-- The Diamondbacks have come away with 31 wins in the 67 contests they have been listed as the underdogs in this season.
+- The Diamondbacks have won 31 of the 51 games they were the moneyline favorite this season (60.8%).

-- Arizona has a record of 8-10, a 44.4% win rate, when it's set as an underdog of +135 or more by sportsbooks this season.
+- Arizona has a record of 29-15 when playing as moneyline favorites with odds of -125 or shorter (65.9% winning percentage).

-- The moneyline set for this matchup implies the Diamondbacks have a 42.6% chance of coming away with a victory in the contest.
+- The implied moneyline probablility for this matchup gives the Diamondbacks a 55.6% chance to win.

-- So far this season, Arizona and its opponents have hit the over in 53 of its 125 games with a total.
+- Arizona has played in 126 games with over/under set, and have combined with opponents to go over the total 53 times (53-66-7).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!